ntombimdlalose/GorgeousNails-by-Lwazi/README.md

 Gorgeous Nails by Lwazi.
 (2026).
 Business logo and nail photographs provided by the client for use in the website project.

-Course learning material and the WEDE5020W project assessment instructions were used for the planning and development of the website.
 -